trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 {{ "app/concepts/blog_post/operation/create.rb:policy:../trailblazer-guides:operation-02" | tsnippet  }}

 Check line 2.
 Guards are a good way to quickly implement access control, but I advise you to invest some time in a separated policy implementation such as [pundit]((/gems/operation/2.0/policy.html#pundit)).

+All `Policy` macros will leave a trace in the operation's result object.
+Here's the test snippet for anonymous users who will be declined.

+{{ "spec/concepts/blog_post/operation/create_spec.rb:guard-result:../trailblazer-guides/:operation-02" | tsnippet }}

+In other words: every `Policy` macro creates its own result object within the operation result.
+With `Guard`, you can only ask for validity.

+    result["result.policy.default"].success?

+However, with `Pundit` policies, additional messages will be accessable via this "nested" result object.
+This is a great way to find out what happened in the operation should you get an unexpected invalid result.

+## Model

+Trailblazer also has a convenient way to handle model creation and finding.
+The `Model` macro literally does what our `model!` step did.

+{{ "app/concepts/blog_post/operation/create.rb:model:../trailblazer-guides:operation-02" | tsnippet  }}

+This shortens our code even more, and reduces possible bugs.
+Of course, `Model` can also [find records](http://localhost:4000/gems/operation/2.0/api.html#model-findby) as we will discover in the next chapter.

+Note that `Model` is *not* designed for complex query logic - should you need that, you might want to write your own step, use a query object or even combine both in a macro.
+Also, you can maintain multiple models, should you require that.

+The specs still pass, as we haven't changed public behavior.

+## Contract

+As a next step, or better, as next steps, we need to bring the validation into the operation.
+Remember, in Trailblazer, you don't want validations in the model or the controller.
+These go into *contracts*.

+Contracts are basically validations, and they can be simple callable objects you write yourself, or `Dry::Schema`s, or, and that's what we do in this example, Reform objects.
+Luckily, the `Contract` macros make dealing with contracts (or forms, it's the same!) very simple.

+{{ "app/concepts/blog_post/operation/create.rb:contract:../trailblazer-guides:operation-02" | tsnippet  }}

+As you can see, we added two steps after `Model`, and reduced the logic in `persist!` to saving the model.
+This code will break, but it's great to show you some mechanics with contracts, so bear with me.

+## Build

+The first new step is `Contract::Build`.

+{{ "app/concepts/blog_post/operation/create.rb:contract-build:../trailblazer-guides:operation-02" | tsnippet  }}

+Even though Trailblazer allows to have ["inline contracts"](/gems/operation/2.0/contract.html#overview-reform), we don't want to clutter our operation with additional validation code.
+This is why I use the `:constant` option to tell `Contract::Build` what class to instantiate.

+Don't try to understand everything at once right now, just believe me that `Contract::Build` will create this mysterious contract class and pass it the operation's model.

+Have a look at this contract in `app/concepts/blog_post/contract/create.rb`.

+{{ "app/concepts/blog_post/contract/create.rb:contract:../trailblazer-guides:operation-02" | tsnippet  }}

+Without going into too much detail about contracts (they have their own guides), it's obvious that this contract defines its fields with `property` and then uses dry-validation's specific DSL to create a validation chain.

+{{ "app/concepts/blog_post/contract/create.rb:validation:../trailblazer-guides:operation-02" | tsnippet  }}

+We simply define `title` as a required field, which must not be blank.
+Also, the `body` might filled, and if it is, it should be 9 characters minimum.
+Dry-validation needs a few minutes to sink in, but then it is so much more powerful and readable than the outdated `ActiveModel::Validations`.

+The `Build` macro will always pass the operation's default model to the contract constructor and save the contract instance in `options`.
+What goes on here is this.

+    # pseudo code
+    Contract::Build()
+      options["contract.default"] = BlogPost::Contract::Create.new(options["model"])

+Again, no need to understand this right now, should you be unexperienced with Reform.
+We will go that at a later point.

+{% callout %}
+For those who know Reform: after `Contract::Build`, you always have the contract instance in `options["contract.default"]`.
+{% endcallout %}

+## Validation

+Now, whatever building the contract implies, how do we run that *validation* against the incoming parameters?

+Here's a passing spec snippet.

+{{ "spec/concepts/blog_post/operation/create_spec.rb:validation-pass:../trailblazer-guides/:operation-02" | tsnippet }}

+In the test case, we pass in a manual hash to `call`, but in, say, a Rails app, this would be the params hash.
+This input is now validated via the `Contract::Validate` macro.

+{{ "app/concepts/blog_post/operation/create.rb:contract-validate:../trailblazer-guides:operation-02" | tsnippet  }}

+Again, Reform's API will be utilized here by Trailblazer.
+Remember, I told you the operation is only an orchestrator knowing how to operate abstractions such as the contract, but it has no idea how.

+What `Contract::Validate` will do at run-time could be expressed as follows.

+    # pseudo code
+    Contract::Validate( key: :blog_post )
+      result = options["contract.default"].validate(options["params"][:blog_post])

+In a nutshell, Trailblazer uses the contract's `validate` method, passes in the fragment from the `params` hash you provided, and lets Reform sort out validations, generating error messages and providing an actual result for us.
+If that fails due to insufficient input, `Contract::Validate` will deviate to the left track and no further steps will be executed.

+{% callout %}
+It is incredibly important to understand the `:key` option here. `Validate` will extract the `blog_post:` fragment from the params hash, if you provide the `:key` option, and it won't continue if it can't find this key.

+Omitting `:key`, `Validate` will try to validate the entire params hash, which is fine if you don't use wrappers.
+However, gems like `simple_form` always add this wrap, so be weary.
+{% endcallout %}

+Also, please note that Reform's validation takes away the need for `strong_parameters`.
+Since all desired input fields were declared using `property` in the contract, it can simply filter out other irrelevant keys.

+{{ "app/concepts/blog_post/contract/create.rb:property:../trailblazer-guides:operation-02" | tsnippet  }}

+You don't need `strong_parameters` with Trailblazer.

+## Errors